 The process of the particles elastic diffraction also operates on the time scale $\sim m^{-1} \exp( Y)$, that is short relative to $t_P$.
 But this process ``measures'' only the part of the wave function connected with the particles full momentum, while the \Fd entropy is connected with the ``internal part'' of the wave function, and all these components diffract in the equal way.
-The difference in absorbtion of various components of the wave function comes mainly from the borders interaction of \Fd , and this gives the contribution to the diffraction generation.
+The difference in absorbtion of various components of the wave function comes mainly from the edges interaction of \Fd , and it gives the contribution to the diffraction generation.

-\underline{{\bf \emph{Fluctuations of} } \Fd} The physical state of a fast particle is the complicated superposition of multiparton states which, on average, leads to the picture of an almost black \Fd.~ One can expect that there are local Poisson-like fluctuations of the parton density around the average values in the interior parts of \Fd, as in every dense gas or liquid. ~But in processes with high mean multiplicities their contribution to various effects is not so essential~ \footnote{In principle, one can not exclude that such a parton system is in a critical point and in this case all fluctuations in \Fd are big.
+\underline{{\bf \emph{Fluctuations of} } \Fd} The physical state of a fast particle is a complicated superposition of multiparton states which, on average, can be considered as an almost black \Fd.~ One can expect that there are local Poisson-like fluctuations of the parton density around average values in the interior parts of \Fd, as in every dense gas or liquid. ~But in processes with high mean multiplicities their contribution to various effects is not so essential~ \footnote{In principle, one can not exclude that such a parton system is in a critical point and in this case all fluctuations in \Fd are big.
 Such possibility was discussed in \cite{Kan1}.
-But, to this behavior one needs some special symmetry which is not seen now. }.
+But to have this behavior one needs some special symmetry which is not seen now. }.

-The major global big fluctuations in the parton population of \Fd come from the fluctuations on early stages of the parton cascade.
-For example, if, according to Eq. (\ref{ww3}), the primary partons are not emitted in the rapidity interval $Y > y > y_1$, then the mean size of \Fd in this component of the parton wave function is $r_0 y_1$.
-The probability of such a fluctuation (it is the weight of this component of the parton wave function ) is \bel{flucy} \sim~ \exp{(- (Y - y_1 ) \alpha_s )}. \ee That is the probability that in the wave function of incoming particle there is no \Fd can be estimated as $\sim \exp{(-\alpha_s Y )}$ ~ \footnote{ Or more accurately $\sim \exp{(- c Y \ln Y)}$, if one takes into account the contribution of primary high $k_{\bot}$ partons and the running of $\alpha_s$ .
-Evidently for the not too high energies the additional factor $\ln Y$ seems not so essential because $\ln Y$~ ``almost does not varies with energy''.
-But it can be essential if we consider the consistency of the full picture.}.
+The major global big fluctuations in the parton population of \Fd come from the fluctuations at early stages of the parton cascade.
+For example, if, according to Eq. (\ref{pse}), the primary partons are not emitted to the rapidity interval $Y > y > y_1$, then the mean size of \Fd in these components of the parton wave function is only $r_0 y_1$.
+The probability of such a fluctuation (it is the weight of these components of the parton wave function ) is \bel{flucy} \sim~ e^{- (Y - y_1 ) \alpha_s }. \ee That is, the probability that there is no \Fd in the wave function of fast incoming particle can be estimated as $\sim \exp{(-\alpha_s Y )}$ ~ \footnote{ Or more accurately $\sim \exp{(- c Y \ln Y)}$, if one takes into account the contribution of primary high $k_{\bot}$ partons and the running of $\alpha_s$ .} .